conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 | YY | 22 |
 | YYYY | 2022 |

-"So, if you want the date to be 2022, 01 January (Monday) - the FormatString will be this: `yyyy, dd, MMMM (dddd)`"
+"So, if you want the date to be 2022, 01 January (Monday) - the FormatString will be this: `yyyy, dd, MMMM (dddd).`"

 You get to work.